 Borland has some instinct in coverage, but he doesn’t have the athletic profile to succeed consistently if he has to close ground.
 He doesn’t have the power to close that athleticism gap, either.

-Borland has some decent physical traits, but only that.
-He’s the third-best linebacker at Ohio State, behind Baron Browning and Pete Werner.
+Borland was the third-best linebacker at Ohio State, behind Baron Browning and Pete Werner.
 His greatest appeal will come from his on-field motor, leadership ability, and perseverance through adversity.
 Borland likely won’t be a starter at the next level, but he projects well as a backup and special teams standout.

 Tuf Borland’s best fits in the 2021 NFL Draft

-The Senior Bowl will be big for Tuf Borland.
-There, he’ll have a chance to endear NFL teams to his leadership ability.
-But teams need more than that to bank on players with early picks, and Borland doesn’t have enough athletic potential in that regard.
-However, on late Day 3, Borland brings more value as a backup who can contribute on special teams.
+Borland had a chance to show off his leadership ability at the Senior Bowl, but his lacking athleticism was what stood out the most, as he was frequently beaten in coverage.
+Teams need more than leadership to bank on players with early picks, and Borland doesn’t have enough athletic potential in that regard.
+His pro day results were candidly awful, as he logged a 4.98 40-yard dash and poor athletic marks across the board.
+Nevertheless, on late Day 3, Borland brings some limited value as a backup who can contribute on special teams.

 There aren’t necessarily specific team fits for Borland.
-It’s not a guarantee that he’ll receive consistent experience on the defensive side of the ball.
+It’s unlikely that he’ll receive consistent playing time on the defensive side of the ball.
 Borland can serve as depth and special teams reinforcement for teams with both 4-3 and 3-4 alignments.
-Neal Driscoll echoed this sentiment in his recent seven-round mock draft when he mocked Borland to the Dallas Cowboys in Round 7.